Razyapoo/KGBClusteringDocumentation/user_documentation.md

 </p>

 > **Note** \
-> - A [hierarchical group](#hierarchical-groups-glossary) can be continuously build using hierarchical expansions (example is shown in the Figure 1).
+> - A [hierarchical group](#hierarchical-groups-glossary) can be sequentially build using hierarchical expansions (example is shown in the Figure 1).
 > - Non-hierarchical expansions expand a node with its neighborhood, where each neighbor is connected to that node by an edge.

 <h3 id="checkbox-guide">Checkbox</h3>